jamespeaker/conditioning-GANs-with-brain-signals/README.md

 <br />

 **Result:** we now have an encoder which reduces the dimensionality of the EEG (on 128 channels) down to a 126-lenth embedding.
 We theorize that these embeddings may contain both visually-relevant and class-discriminative information extracted from the input signals.

+## Generator

+<ins> GAN Explanation </ins> <br />
+A typical GAN is made up of the generator model and the disciminator model.
+The aim of the generator is to generate data mimicking the dataset.
+The aim of the discriminator is to classify the generated data as being from the real dataset or the fake dataset.
+The generator learns to trick the discriminator into wrongly classifying the fake dataset.
+If the adversarial process is successful, the generator can generate fake images indistinguishable from real images.